Quantum lozenge tiling and entanglement phase transition: Quantum lozenge tiling

-where $\mathcal{L}^\circ$ denotes the bulk of lattice, and we have used red, green, blue, yellow, purple, and orange to represent color $c_1,\cdots, c_6$ respectively to show explicitly how the Fredkin moves acts on the colors of nearest and next-nearest neighbor around vertex $v$.
-Note that the projectors relate between tilings where the minimal height is on the next neighbors of $v$.
+Note that the projectors in Eq. \eqref{eq:HT} relate between tilings where the minimal height in the neighbors remain at the boundary of the neighborhood.
 Therefore applying the projectors cannot make the height negative in the bulk of the lattice as long as the boundary is kept at zero height.

 Note that none of the vertices in Fig.~\ref{fig:Mintiling} overlaps with the local configurations in the first column of \eqref{eq:FredkinMs}.
-So as long as the height of the lozenges along the boundary are set to be 0 and increase going towards inside the bulk, which is done by the boundary Hamiltonian $H_\partial$, the height configuration of the entire lattice are lowered bounded by 0.
+So as long as the height of the lozenges along the boundary is set to be 0 and increases going towards inside the bulk, which is done by the boundary Hamiltonian $H_\partial$, the height configuration of the entire lattice are lowered bounded by 0.
 That boundary Hamiltonian can be written as a sum of local projection operators that penalizes local boundary configurations different from those shown in Fig.~\ref{fig:Mintiling} and \ref{fig:Maxtiling}.

 The kinetically constrained bulk Hamiltonian could fragment the space of non-negative height configurations satisfying the Fredkin condition into Krylov subspaces, but an ergodicity argument given in the Appendix~\ref{sec:ergo} shows that all such configurations participate in the ground state superposition.
-So far, all the configurations between the minimal height configuration of a sharkskin surface, to the maximal height configuration of a dome are superposed to form a ground state superposition weighted by the volume underneath.
+So far, all the configurations between the minimal height configuration of rhombille tiling, and the maximal height configuration of a tetrahedron are superposed to form a ground state superposition weighted by the volume underneath.
 Yet different colorings of lozenges in the same height configuration still live in distinct Krylov sectors.
-To obtain a unique ground state as a superposition of different colorings, we add a color mixing term in the Hamiltonian that require the component of color perpendicular to the convex edge where two differently oriented lozenges meet is matched and has equal probability to be in either color
+To obtain a unique ground state as a superposition of different colorings, we add color mixing terms in the Hamiltonian that require the components of color perpendicular to the convex corners of edges where two differently oriented lozenges meet to be matched and either color to come in equal probability:

 where, e.g.